klynicol/frozenza/README.md

 Initiated as the new pizza chronicle late 2024.

+[ ] blog: fda recalls frozen pizzas due to risk of contamination.

 [ ] Review location and price
 [ ] User profile
 [ ] geo positioning and/or google location search